 President's Awards

 Arizona State University is committed to fostering innovative solutions that yield real-world change.
-ASU values our employees’ innovative contributions through creative and inspiring projects and programs that advance the university and communities all over.
-The President’s Awards formally recognizes successful solutions in innovation, sustainability, transdisciplinary collaboration and social embeddedness.
+ASU values our employees’ innovative contributions through creative and inspiring projects and programs.
+The President’s Awards formally recognizes successful solutions in innovation, social embeddedness, sustainability and transdisciplinary collaboration.

 These awards are opportunities to recognize and celebrate the commitment and contributions of ASU employees.